FanatiQS/VerbalEyes-Scroll-Controller/README.md

 Configuration of what network and server to use is done with a simple text based protocol.

 # Pre-built for Arduino/ESP
-This is an implementation or the library that works on Arduino supported boards.
+This is an implementation of the library that works on Arduino supported boards.

 ## Wiring
 TODO: Add details on how the board should be wired